erickrj003/erickrj003.github.io/_posts/2025-04-14-classes-building-our-own-data-structures.md

 ### Creating Your First Class

-Mrs. Johnson really wants a dog, so let's start by creating a Dog class:
+Mrs. Johnson really wants a dog.
+I'm sure a digital Dog that lives in terminal memory will be good enough, right?
+Let's start by creating a Dog class:

 ```python
 class Dog: